This section explains what you can expect when your child comes for their first dental appointment.

 - blood tests.

 Some of these may be carried out on the same day as your appointment, but you may need an appointment in another department for other tests.

 We may also ask you to have some tests before coming to the clinic for a review appointment.

 After your appointment

-Most patients receive a diagnosis (and treatment options will also be discussed) on the day of their appointment.
-Your child may be offered treatment in the department, and future appointments will be arranged for this.
+Most patients receive a diagnosis on the day of their appointment and treatment options will be discussed with you.
+If your child needs treatment in the department, future appointments will be arranged for this.